MedUX QoE Benchmarking: Residential fixed broadband in Europe

-In order to see how broadband adapts to new technological challenges as well as to consumer demands, at MedUX we have produced the first MedUX research about residential fixed broadband in Europe (1H 2019) based on a comprehensive analysis about the state of fixed connections in Europe.
+In order to see how broadband adapts to new technological challenges as well as to consumer demands, at MedUX we have produced the first MedUX QoE benchmarking of fixed broadband performance in residential homes (1H 2019) based on a comprehensive analysis about the state of fixed connections in Europe.

 This study covers a few of the most relevant network performance indicators, namely the compliance of contracted speeds (downlink and uplink), the performance of the different fixed broadband technologies, information delay or access time, and their impact on end-users.
 These are the main findings and other relevant aspects of our report:

-FTTH providers offer a service with better performance than other fixed broadband technologies
+Competitive Benchmarking: FTTH providers offer better performance service than other fixed broadband technologies

 The performance of FTTH technology has certain advantages against other fixed-broadband technologies, in addition to having greater potential for the progressive improvement of service delivery conditions.
 FTTH technology delivers its commercial promises, with a compliance rate of 93% of contracted download speeds and 104% of contracted upload speeds and a lower average latency compared to other technologies.